 - The Doctoral Foreign Study Awards (DFSA) program provides special recognition and support to students who are pursuing a doctoral degree in a health-related field abroad.

-NEW for 2019 - Canada's three federal granting agencies, the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC) have been working together to harmonize the Canada Graduate Scholarships - Doctoral (CGS-D) Program.
-The Tri- Agencies have recently launched the first phase of the harmonization, which includes a new common CGS-D webpage, a harmonized timeline, and harmonized evaluation criteria.
+Canada's three federal granting agencies, the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC) have been working together to harmonize the Canada Graduate Scholarships - Doctoral (CGS-D) Program which involves a new common CGS-D webpage, a harmonized timeline, and harmonized evaluation criteria.

 CGS-D harmonization will not impact the agency-specific doctoral awards (CIHR – Doctoral Foreign Study Award, NSERC – Postgraduate Scholarship, SSHRC – Doctoral Fellowship) nor their eligibility conditions.

 More information on the CGS-D program including eligibility, application process, and selection process is posted on the new Tri-Agency Canada Graduate Scholarships - Doctoral Program webpage.

 - August 1 : Application opens in ResearchNET